just-rich/just-rich/README.md

     </a>
 </p>

-NVSTly is a free interactive social investing platform where traders can track, share, or [copy trades](https://nvstly.com/trades) in real-time with extensive insights on every position & in-depth performance stats, supporting all financial markets.
+NVSTly is a free interactive social investing platform where traders can track, share, or [copy trades](https://nvstly.com/trades) in real-time, with extensive insights on every position & in-depth performance stats, supporting all financial markets.
 Discover & follow [top ranked traders](https://nvstly.com/ranks) to receive live notifications of their trades, or compete against the best & climb the leaderboard.
-Paired with a [Discord community](https://nvstly.com/go/discord) of over 45,000 investors & traders of all experience levels.
+Paired with a [Discord community](https://nvstly.com/go/discord) of over 50,000 investors & traders of all experience levels.

 <p align="center" width="100%">
     <a href="https://nvstly.com" target="_blank">